 Processes and procedures were not in place to ensure that the check dates and voucher dates were not entered incorrectly into their accounting software resulting in back dated checks.

 Effect

-There were 76 back dated checks totaling \$195,740 were re-classified from cash to accounts payable.
+There were 25 back dated checks totaling \$140,537.

 Recommendation:

 We recommend that the College update procedures to ensure that the check dates and voucher dates are not entered incorrectly into their accounting software.